Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Penalized Illness-Death Model Framework

 where $\bX_1$, $\bX_2$, and $\bX_3$ are each subsets of $\bX$.
 Practically, in order to make progress, one must specify some form of structure regarding the dependence of each hazard on $\bX$ and $\gamma$.
 In this paper we focus on the class of multiplicative-hazard regression models, of the form:

-where $h_{0g}$ is a transition-specific baseline hazard function, $g\in \{1,2,3\}$, and $\bbeta_g \in \bbR^{d_g}$ is a $d_g$-vector of transition-specific log-hazard ratio regression coefficients.
+where $h_{0g}$ is a transition-specific baseline hazard function, $g=1,2,3$, and $\bbeta_g \in \bbR^{d_g}$ is a $d_g$-vector of transition-specific log-hazard ratio regression coefficients.
 For ease of notation of the hazard functions, we subsequently suppress conditionality on $\gamma$ and $\bX_g$.

 Within this class of models, analysts must make several choices about the structure of the specific model to be adopted.
-First, it must be decided how exactly the non-terminal event time $T_1$ affects $h_{03}(t_2|t_1)$ in submodel \eqref{eq:h3model}.
-The so-called Markov structure sets $h_{03}(t_2|t_1) = h_{03}(t_2)$, meaning the baseline hazard is independent of $t_1$.
-Alternatively, the semi-Markov structure sets $h_{03}(t_2|t_1) = h_{03}(t_2-t_1)$, so the time scale for $h_3$ becomes the time from the non-terminal event to the terminal event (sometimes called the sojourn time) \citep{putter2007tutorial,xu2010statistical}.
+First, it must be decided how exactly the non-terminal event time $T_1$ affects $h_{03}(t_2\mid t_1)$ in submodel \eqref{eq:h3model}.
+The so-called Markov structure sets $h_{03}(t_2\mid t_1) = h_{03}(t_2)$, meaning the baseline hazard is independent of $t_1$.
+Alternatively, the semi-Markov structure sets $h_{03}(t_2\mid t_1) = h_{03}(t_2-t_1)$, so the time scale for $h_3$ becomes the time from the non-terminal event to the terminal event (sometimes called the sojourn time) \citep{putter2007tutorial,xu2010statistical}.
 Semi-Markov specification also allows functions of $t_1$ as covariates in the $h_3$ submodel, to further capture dependence between $T_1$ and $T_2$.
+While the choice of structure changes the interpretation of $h_3$ and $\bbeta_3$, the proposed penalization framework and theory allow either specification.
+Rather than focus on one or the other, we use semi-Markov specification when writing equations to simplify notation, as well as in the simulation study.
+However, in our application to pregnancy data we use Markov models to facilitate interpretation of the resulting estimates on the scale of gestational age.